sbonds/linuxupskillchallenge/00-Linode.md

 I E-mailed their support contact with the above info and mentioned that this wasn't enrolled via VPN, used a valid credit card, etc. They have not responded so I can only assume they do not wish to do business with me.

 No problem.
 Moving on.

-## Creating a server

-TODO

-## Logging in for the first time

-TODO

-## Creating a working admin account

-TODO

-## You are now a sysadmin

-Logout as *root*, by typing logout or *exit*, or, for the super-lazy, `ctrl-d`, then login as your new sysadmin user, and confirm that you can do administrative tasks by typing:

-`sudo apt update`

-(you'll be asked to confirm your password)

-Then:

-`sudo apt upgrade`

-Don't worry too much about the output and messages from these commands, but it should be clear whether they succeeded or not.
-These commands are how you force the installation of updates on an Ubuntu Linux system, and only an administrator can do them.

-## We can now safely disable login as the *root* user

-With our new working user able to perform all sysadmin tasks, there is no reason for us to login user *root*.
-Our server is exposed to all the internet, and we can expect continuous attempts to login from malicious bots - most of which will be attempting to login as *root*.
-While we did set a very secure password just before, it would be nice to know that remote login as *root* is actually *impossible* - and it's possible to do that with this command:

-`sudo usermod -p "!" root`

-This disables direct login access, while still allowing approved logged in users to "become root' as necessary - and is the normal default configuration of an Ubuntu system.
-(Digital Ocean's choice to enable "root" in their image is non-standard).

-To logout, type _logout_ or _exit_.

-Your server is now all set up and ready for the course!

-## Remote access via SSH

-You should see an "IPv4" entry for your server, this is its unique Internet IP address, and is how you'll connect to it via SSH (the Secure Shell protocol) - something we'll be covering in the first lesson.

-Note that:

-* This server is now running, and completely exposed to the whole of the Internet
-* You alone are responsible for managing it
-* You have just installed the latest updates, so it should be secure for now